WassimZm/STT-Breton-language/OtherNotes.md

 - **WER :** 1.0 ( 100% of the words are considered incorrect )
 - **CER :** 0.2857142857142857 ( Only 28% of the characters are incorrect )

-* Gweltaz provided a script for noise adding in order to augment the data / model performance.
-* **Tdnn:** a type of neural network designed specifically for processing temporal data like audio or speech.
-* Kaldi latest version is 5.5.636 7a50987e7 **2020-02-08** [source](https://kaldi-asr.org/doc/versions.html)
 ## Fine-tuning a vosk model
 Anaouder is a vosk model based on **Kaldi** : a framework written in C++ for **building STT models**, it provides tools for **training** and **evaluating** models.
 * To train or fine-tune a Vosk model ( like Anaouder ) on additional data, the use of Kaldi is essential, as Vosk relies on models built using Kaldi’s toolkit.